 Papers are listed alphabetically by author.

-Doherty, MD (2018) Vegetation types and vegetation dynamics on Black Mountain.
-Black Mountain Symposium 2018 Background Paper No. 3.
+Doherty, MD (2019) Vegetation types and vegetation dynamics on Black Mountain.
+In RW Purdie (ed.), The last 50 years informing the next 50: Proceedings of the Black Mountain Symposium 24–25 August 2018, Background Paper No. 3, pp. 29–41.
 Friends of Black Mountain, Canberra.

 Early research on the ecological effects of fire on vascular plant species in dry sclerophyll forest undertaken in and around Black Mountain in the 1970s has informed subsequent fire management both on Black Mountain and in other dry sclerophyll forest communities on the NSW tablelands.
 However, despite a very sound understanding of the effects of fire on plant species and their short-term responses, the long-term dynamics associated with different fire regimes is an ongoing research area, particularly with a recent refocus on planned burns for fuel management on Black Mountain.
 Long-term ecological monitoring is an essential component of sound fire management practice, so given the proximity of Black Mountain to Canberra’s academic institutions and an engaged and interested community, the mountain remains a fertile ground for ongoing fire research.

 Evans, M (2019) The mammal fauna of Black Mountain.
 In RW Purdie (ed.), The last 50 years informing the next 50: Proceedings of the Black Mountain Symposium 24–25 August 2018, Background Paper No. 7, pp. 161–167.
 Friends of Black Mountain, Canberra.